Sunday Toughie No 41 by Zandio

 10a Work too hard, getting cross after obvious answer (7)

-A synonym of obvious, a for answer and the letter that looks like a cross.
+OVERTAX: A synonym of obvious OVERT, A for answer and the letter that looks like a cross X.

 14a One’s monitor, slightly twisted inside, must be flawed (9)

-A contraction of a less formal ‘one is’, and a very slight internal reversal of a school monitor.
+IMPERFECT: A contraction of a less formal one is I am > I’M, and a very slight internal reversal of a school monitor PREFECT reverses just the 2nd and 3rd letters.
 (Not the monitor on the badge – that would be too easy)

 16a Pat is simply not 14 (4,5)